How Unlimited PTO Works With Other Types of Leave

 Option 1: No Parental Leave + Unlimited PTO

-One option is to simply offer no parental leave, but keep your unlimited policy for vacations.
+One option is to simply offer no maternity or paternity leave, but keep your unlimited policy for vacations.

 On the surface, this seems simple.
-But you'll still need to comply with FMLA (and CFRA, PFML, or other state family leave laws).
-And the intersection of FMLA and unlimited PTO is frightfully complex (keep reading for more on that subject).
+But you'll still need to comply with the federal-level Family Medical Leave Act (and state-level family leave laws like California's CFRA).
+The intersection of FMLA and unlimited PTO is frightfully complex (keep reading for more on that subject).

 Also, this sends a very mixed message to your employees.
 You're basically telling them they can take as much vacation as they want, but not care for a newborn.
 This could impact hiring and retention of parents, parents-to-be, and others.